 Is this world real?

 Already in ancient times philosophers found out that there is no way of telling that the world around us is real or that other people have a mind of their own.
 Perhaps I am the only being that is real while the rest of the world exists only in my imagination.
 This could all be a dream.
 On the other hand, some major religions claim that gods created this universe, and that we are like these gods.
 For instance, in the first chapter of the Bible God allegedly said: “Let us make mankind in our image, in our likeness.”

 For a long time it was impossible to clarify why this world might not be real or how the gods might have created it.
 More recently that became possible due to advances in technology.
 This universe could be a virtual reality created by an advanced civilisation.
 We could all be a characters in a virtual reality controlled by a computer programme.
 That may give you an uneasy feeling for we are inclined to think that what our senses register, is real.
 For instance, we may think we see a pipe when there is only an image of a pipe.
 The caption of the picture reads ‘this is not a pipe.’

 Do we live inside a computer simulation?

 The idea that we could be simulated beings inside a computer first came up in 1964 in the book Simulacron-3.
-In 1977 a science fiction writer named Philip K. Dick (perhaps our creator likes puns) was the first to claim that our reality is made up by a computer.
-He guessed it after experiencing a psychosis.
+In 1977 a science fiction writer named Philip K. Dick (funny name) was the first to really claim that our reality is made up by a computer.
+He did this after experiencing a psychosis.
 The philosopher Nick Bostrom formalised the idea twenty-five years later in the simulation argument.
 He argued that we might be living inside a virtual reality.
 There could be many different human civilisations.
 The humans in those civilisations may enhance themselves with bio-technology and information technology, live very long and have capabilities ordinary humans don’t have.
 For those reasons these beings aren’t humans any more, henceforth they are called post-humans.